kjorand/DAI-2022-Protocol-Design-Classe-B/specs/kjorand/protocol.md

 * `ERROR` from server to client , automatically followed by one of the following errors.
 First value is the error code, second is the name (as seen below), optionnal following values are description/adtionnal informations and are implementation dependant
 * `ACTIVITY_PROBE` from server to client, might be sent before dropping the connection
 * `ACTIVE` from client to server, as a response to the above.
 Might cause a `wrongSyntax` error if not sent in response to an `ACTIVITY_PROBE`
+* `QUIT` from either side, indicates the connection will be closed
 #### Error handling
 The server can reply with following errors:
 * `timeout` [010] in case of server timeout